tozny/js-sdk/README.md

-# Tozny's Javascript Software Developers Kit
+# Tozny's JavaScript Software Developers Kit

 The Tozny Platform offers powerful tools for developers, enabling them to incorporate strong end-to-end encryption into their code bases.
 The Software Developer Kits provide the tools necessary for implementing the Tozny Platform without needing high cryptography expertise.